Esri/arcgis-runtime-samples-android/kotlin/create-terrain-from-a-local-tile-package/README.md

 ## Relevant API

-- ArcGISTiledElevationSource
+* ArcGISTiledElevationSource
-- Surface
+* Surface

-## About the data
+## Additional information

-This terrain data comes from Monterey, California.
+The tile package must be a LERC (limited error raster compression) encoded TPK.
+Details on can be found in the topic [Share a tile package](https://pro.arcgis.com/en/pro-app/help/sharing/overview/tile-package.htm) in the *ArcGIS Pro* documentation.

 ## Offline data